biocommons/biocommons.github.io/docs/contributing/coding-guidelines.md

 ## Tips

-### How can I checkout a branch on the command line?
+### How can I checkout a branch on the command line using the preferred branch name format?

-    gh issue develop 24 -c  # create branch for issue 24 and check it out
+    » gh issue develop 24 -c   # create branch for issue 24 and check it out github.com/biocommons/biocommons.github.io/tree/24-create-adr-repo-and-template

 ### How can I easily squash commits on a branch before submitting a PR?

  The general solution is to use `git rebase`, which replays commits on one branch onto another.
 Try
  this:

-    git checkout your-branch
+    » git checkout your-branch
-    git reset --soft main  # main is the parent branch name git commit -m "Closes #42: A massive feature" git push --force-with-lease   # force is required if you've already pushed the branch
+    » git reset --soft main          # main is the parent branch name » git commit -m "Closes #42: A massive feature (squashed commits for readability)" » git push --force-with-lease    # force is required if you've already pushed the branch

-Please use `--force-with-lease`, which provides additional checks to ensure that your branch is up to date.
+**Please use `--force-with-lease`**, which provides additional checks to ensure that your branch is up to date.
 It will keep you from overwriting your colleague's changes.

 ---

 ## Future Work: Topics to Write

-- Branch, merge, and release strategy
+- Branch, merge, and release strategy, with tradeoffs and considerations
 - Release process, including changelogs
 - vscode setup: common extensions, devcontainers, formatters
 - sample coding session: issue, branch, code, test, format, push, request PR, merge